 WHAT FORMS OF ID CAN I ACCEPT IN CALIFORNIA?

 In order for identification to be legally acceptable, it must meet specific criteria.

 A valid ID must be issued by a government agency and show:

 Examples of ID that meet the above criteria:

-There are two caveats to the above criteria:
+There is a caveat to the above criteria:

 CAN I ACCEPT A TEMPORARY, PAPER CALIFORNIA DRIVER LICENSE?